MiguelPedrosa/COMP_2019-2020/README.txt

 GLOBAL Grade of the project: 19

-**SUMMARY: (Describe what your tool does and its main features.)
+**SUMMARY:
+    This project is a compiler for the Java-- language.
+    The compiler generates valid JVM (Java Virtual Machine) instructions to jasmin, a tool to generate Java bytecodes given assembly programs with JVM instructions.

 **EXECUTE:

     To run our tool, there are 2 alternatives:

         1. Run ./jasmin.sh <name if the j file> (example "./jasmin.sh Life)

         2.
             2.1.
 Compile with "gradle build"

             2.2.  run java -jar jasminTest/jasmin.jar jFiles/<name if the j file>.j -d ./jasminTest/libs

             2.3. run java -cp jasminTest/libs <name if the j file>

             2.4. rm -r ./jasminTest/libs/$@.class

 **DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
 Does it exit after the first error?)